ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 3.md

 ##### Event Handling

-The only events that ned handling are button events:
+The only events that need handling are button events:

 1. Previous and Next Buttons which call *NextRecord* in *WeatherViewer*.
 This navigates to the same route with the new ID in the query string.
 The router translates this into *SameComponentNavigation* event which is wired to *OnSameRouteRouting* in *OnAfterRenderAsync* in *RecordComponentBase*, and triggers *LoadRecordAsync*.
 See above.